electric-sql/electric/docs/usage/auth/secure.md

 These use the same _secret key_ for both signing and signature verification.
 The key must be a randomly generated string of characters, long enough for the chosen algorithm.

 Minimum required key size is 256 bits for `HS256`, 384 bits for `HS384`, and 512 bits for `HS512`.
 The longer the key, the more secure the digital signature.
 We recommend using a 512-bit key regardless of which specific `HS*` algorithm you pick.

+If your deployment target makes it difficult to use a string containing random, non-printable characters for an environment variable, encode the secret key with base64 encoding and use the result for the `AUTH_JWT_KEY` setting, while also setting `AUTH_JWT_KEY_IS_BASE64_ENCODED` to `true`.

 ### `RS256, RS384, RS512`